I enjoy researching poetry and sharing my findings with readers.

 Fire and Love

-In Greek mythology, Prometheus took fire from Zeus and gave it to the humans.
-"Fire" is often used to symbolize love or the bond between people.
-Poets have written about the sun or the heat from the sun as symbolizing love and healing.
-Different poets use the sunrise to mean different things.
-However, it is usually attributed and tied to love between people.
-It is not always romantic love.
-It can be brotherly love, familial love, or the love between friends.
-However, writers usually write about the fire and heat that comes from the sun as being some kind of nurturing love.
+In Greek mythology, Prometheus took fire from Zeus and gave it to humans.
+In poetry, fire and the sun are often used to symbolize love, the bond between people, and healing.
+Although the sun can symbolize other ideas, as well, it is usually tied to love between people.
+It is not always romantic love—it can also be brotherly love, familial love, or the love between friends.
+Whatever the nature of the relationship, the sun in poetry usually conveys a nurturing type of love.

 "Sunrise on the Hills"

-The poem by Longfellow was interpreted to be about the healing power of nature.
+"Sunrise on the Hills," by Henry Wadsworth Longfellow, was interpreted to be about the healing power of nature.
 Longfellow makes an analogy between the sun a knight and nature the romantic love of the knight or the princess.
-It holds on to the idea that when you are full of sorrow or worn down by life nature will lift you mood and have a healing effect.
+It holds on to the idea that when you are full of sorrow or worn down by life nature will lift your mood and have a healing effect.
 It is proposing that the sun and nature symbolizes love.

 "Distance From the Sun"